 Happy Birthday National Park Service

-In 2016, we have the joy of celebrating 100 years since Congress agreed on something and created the National Park Service.
+In 2016, we had the joy of celebrating 100 years since Congress agreed on something and created the National Park Service.
 With more than 400 units of the NPS, there are lots of places to celebrate in all 50 states as well as the U.S. Virgin Islands, Puerto Rico and American Samoa.

 But when many of us think of the National Park Service, we think of parks – of those iconic places like Yosemite, the Great Smoky Mountains and the Grand Canyon.
 Of those, we only have 59 in which to celebrate.